Last Updated on February 27, 2021 by wendigratz

 ‘Double Up’ Join

 This is the technique I usually use when crocheting.
-You basically crochet a stitch or two with both your old and new yarns, and it’s very secure and quick.
+You basically crochet a stitch or two with both your old and new yarns, then drop the old yarn and continue with just the new yarn.
+It’s very secure and quick.
 Visit this blog post for details!

 The disadvantage is that those couple of stitches are a little thicker (due to the 2 yarns), but that doesn’t bother me much!